Skip to main content

 Philosophy

-Sumarhus Alpha is a living system.
-The workflow is always adopting and in development — that is not a limitation, it is the design.
-A personal AI that stops evolving stops being useful.
-Every day brings new skills, new integrations, new lessons.
+The system is never finished.
+That is not a limitation — it is the design.
+A personal AI infrastructure that stops evolving stops being useful.
 The architecture is built for change: walking skeleton first, cosmetics last, one integration at a time, git commit per feature.
-Bjartur built Summerhouses one stone at a time.
+The dual purpose — practical tools and learning laboratory — means every hour invested compounds twice: once in operational capability, once in technical skill.

 Technology Stack